NCERT Solutions for Class 10 Geography Chapter 6 Manufacturing Industries

 (ii) What are basic industries?
 Give an example.

-Answer: Basic industries are those which supply their raw materials to industries which manufacture other goods.
-An example is the iron and steel industry which supplies steel to the automobile industry.
+Answer: Basic industries are those that supply their raw materials to industries that manufacture other goods.
+An example of a basic industry is steel production, which supplies a key raw material for construction, automotive, and other manufacturing industries.

 Question 3: Write the answers of the following questions in 120 words.